 E-commerce is mostly associated with fulfillment strategy.
 But how does fulfillment affects your business?

 What is a Fulfillment Strategy for E-commerce?

-Once your website becomes active, you will start getting lots of orders and you greatly need a plan to fulfill these orders.
-There are options that entrepreneurs can partake, either they outsource the fulfillment then distribute it or just set it up near your place.
+Once your website becomes active, you will start getting lots of orders, and you greatly need the plan to fulfill these orders.
+There are options that entrepreneurs can partake in, either they outsource the fulfillment and then distribute it or just set it up near your place.

-Fulfillment strategy in E-commerce is very helpful in your business especially because of those companies who offer an end-to-end solution.
-These fulfillment companies take the products from their warehouse, put them in the package, and give them to shippers then finally sending an automated email to your customers will know that their package is in transit.
-Fulfillment companies are also capable of handling credit-card processing, reorder products, offer customer services, send notices for the package shipment and even handling those returned items.
+A fulfillment strategy in E-commerce is beneficial for your business, especially because of those companies who offer an end-to-end solution.
+These fulfillment companies take the products from their warehouse, put them in the package, and give them to shippers, then finally send an automated email to your customers will know that their package is in transit.
+Fulfillment companies can also handle credit-card processing, reordering products, offering customer services, sending notices for package shipment, and even handling returned items.

 What are the types of Fulfillment?

 There are different types of fulfillment that every merchant should know – dropshipping, self-fulfillment, and 3rd party fulfillment.

 1st Strategy: Drop Shipping